aparrish22/javascript-todolist/README.md

 - Add Filter By / Sort By Feature (use a sort algorithm).
 - Add HTML Element to display Date.
 - Cancel button for editing task updates the date.
+- Add "Minimized" list view (user can click Task, opening mini view of Desc and Date).

 ---